The Balance Sheet Explained Simply

 In your search for investments, the balance sheet reveals whether a company borrows to keep the lights on or holds a hidden undervalued asset.
 Investors can learn if a company’s debt is worth more than its assets, giving it a negative book value.
 These are all critical factors prudent investors should want to know before investing their funds in a business.

-Understanding these key terms and how each was reached will help you become a better investor.
+Understanding these key concepts and how each was reached will help you become a better investor.

 FREE Download